Massive Uncoordinated Multiple Access for Beyond 5G: Simulation Results

+In Fig.~\ref{fig:13}, we show the effect of uncertainty in delay ${\tau}_k \triangleq {\alpha}_k{T_{\rm{s}}}+{\beta}_k{T_{\rm{c}}} + {\xi}_k$, $k \in \Set{X}_{\rm{u}}$, on the performance of Algorithm \ref{Table1xrrrr} for $P_{\rm{a}}=0.05$, $K_{\rm{u}}=1024$, $L=21$, $n_{\rm{t}}=5$, and $P_{\rm{f}}^{(k)}=0.06$.
+We consider that packets arrive at the \ac{bs} with chip delay uncertainty ${\xi}_k/T_{\rm{c}} \in {\cal{U}}_{\rm{c}}{[}0,1)$ while the identification and detection are performed by employing the estimated delay based on distance, which is a priori known and fixed at the \ac{bs}.
+For multiple receive antennas, we consider the majority rule hard decision combining as a suboptimal detector for $N_{\rm{r}}=18$ receive antennas.
+As observed, the performance of Algorithm \ref{Table1xrrrr} degrades in the presence of the round-trip delay estimation error.
+However, by employing multiple receive antennas at the \ac{bs}, this performance degradation can be reduced.

-Fig.~\ref{fig:14} illustrates $P_{\rm{C}}$ and $P_{\rm{F}}$ of the proposed \ac{bic} $\ell_1-\ell_2$ mixed-norm \ac{sssr} \ac{iot} device identification algorithm versus \ac{snr} for different overloading factors when the probability of activity varies uniformly in the range $P_{\rm{a}} \in [0, \ 0.06]$.
+Fig.~\ref{fig:14} illustrates $P_{\rm{C}}$ and $P_{\rm{F}}$ of the proposed \ac{bic} $\ell_1-\ell_2$ mixed-norm \ac{sssr} \ac{iot} DI algorithm versus \ac{snr} when the activity rate varies uniformly in the range $P_{\rm{a}} \in [0, \ 0.06]$.
 As seen, the proposed algorithm exhibits high correct identification rate for high overloading factors, such as $OF=2$ (1024 devices), when $P_{\rm{a}}$ is unknown and time-varying.
-Also, the false alarm rate of the proposed algorithm is significantly low for the \ac{snr} values lower than $15$ dB due to the capability of the \ac{bic} $\ell_1-\ell_2$ mixed-norm \ac{sssr} algorithm to exploit block sparsity.
+Also, the false alarm rate of the proposed algorithm is significantly low for the \ac{snr} values lower than $15$ dB.